aurre/UNO-CUBAN-STYLE-APP/README.md

 # UNO CUBAN STYLE APP

-## This app is to play one of the most popular card game,UNO BUT Cuban Style which means we have to follow our set of rules.
+## This app is to play one of the most popular card games,UNO BUT Cuban Style which means you have to follow our set of rules.

-## Rules Explination
+## Rules Explination (Coming Soon)

-## Coming Soon

 ## Local Env set up